 A Harvard study of 45 CEOs found that 84% of CEOs credited having a mentor relationship with helping them avoid costly mistakes and becoming proficient in their roles faster.
 Regardless of your level within the organisation, effective mentoring doesn’t just happen.
 It relies on you investing in yourself throughout the process.

-We currently have 26% female representation within the tech sector in New Zealand, so we have a way to go to achieve diversity in regard to gender.
+We currently have approximately 30% female representation within the Tech sector in New Zealand, so we have a way to go to achieve diversity in regard to gender.
 We believe there needs to be an additional focus on supporting this group.
-This initiative links closely with the NZ Tech Women goal to help New Zealand women succeed in the tech sector by creating connections, increasing knowledge and supporting growth.
+This initiative links closely with the NZ Tech Women goal to help New Zealand women to succeed in the tech sector by creating connections, increasing knowledge and supporting growth.

 What are TechWomen Mentoring Circles?